Table of Contents

 ISP’s Fault

-There is also a huge chance that your ISP may be slowing down your network speed after you reach a certain threshold as a means to enforce data limits.
-It can be used to control network congestion but it may also negatively affect the process of transmission of data across your network and lead to packet loss.
+There is also a huge chance that your ISP may slow down your network speed after you reach a certain threshold to enforce data limits.
+This can be used to control network congestion, but it may also negatively affect the transmission of data across your network and lead to packet loss.

 So, if you are streaming your favorite show and it buffers on and on, chances are that your ISP is throttling your bandwidth.
-You can also resolve this issue via IP masking using a reliable VPN service.
+Using a reliable VPN app, you can also resolve this issue via IP masking.
 IP masking will allow you to hide your activity online thus also preventing your ISP from throttling your internet bandwidth.

 Router Issues

-Issues with the network router can also create problems when it comes to packet loss.
+Issues with the network router can also create problems with packet loss.
 In a network, routers are continuously in communication with one another.
-Now, if a particular router is having problems, the others around it would not route the data to it for obvious reasons.
-But this also overloads the other routers leading to certain data packets getting dropped.
+Now, if a particular router is having problems, the others around it will not route the data to it for obvious reasons.
+However, this also overloads the other routers, leading to certain data packets getting dropped.

 It could also be that the faulty router may not even notify others and the data packets may be sent to the router regardless.
 This could also lead to data loss.
-This issue can be resolved by making sure that the router within your network is working correctly.
+This issue can be resolved by ensuring the router within your network is working correctly.

-We can also implement packet recovery mechanisms or use different network monitoring solutions available today.
+We can also implement packet recovery mechanisms or use different network monitoring solutions that are available today.

 Faulty Ethernet Cables

 Damaged ethernet cables can also lead to Spectrum packet loss.
-If you do have a wired network then any wire or cable that has any fault or has deteriorated over time can significantly slow down your network or prevent data packets from reaching their respective locations.
+If you have a wired network, any wire or cable that is defective or has deteriorated over time can significantly slow down your network or prevent data packets from reaching their respective locations.

 How to fix the packet loss Spectrum